congncif/IDMCore/README.md

 - **Make a clean structure**: Apply the principles of design, **IDMCore** makes your application become *easily to change*, *flexibly to scale*.
 It also enhances unit test capability, optimizes reuse of the parts of source code.
 It is especially compatible with most of today's popular application architectures from **MVC**, **MVP** to **VIPER**.

-  * With **MVC** and **MVP**, the framework helps to eliminate the problems of *massive view controllers* which MVC often encounters, standardizes display loading and error warnings that many programmers feel uncomfortable.
-And many other utilities.
+  * With **MVC**, the framework helps to eliminate the problems of *massive view controllers* which MVC often encounters, standardizes display loading and error warnings that many programmers feel uncomfortable.

-  * With **VIPER**, the framework helps to eliminate repeatable delegate methods between presenter and view whose sole purpose is forward a signal, such as *startLoading*, *successHandling* or *errorHandling*.
+  * With **MVP** and **VIPER**, the framework helps to eliminate repeatable delegate methods between presenter and view whose sole purpose is forward a signal, such as *startLoading*, *successHandling* or *errorHandling*.

   *Writing code follows **IDMFoundation** and IDMCore Template is a great way to quickly create a flow (from requesting to handling response data).*